To transfer music from your old iPod to your new iPod or iOS device, follow these steps...

 Connect your old iPod, iPhone or iPad to your computer via the USB cable

-Click "Backup All" and then select to "Backup Content into iTunes" (or "Backup into Music" for macOS Catalina)
+Click "Backup All" and then select to "Backup Content into iTunes" (or "Backup into Music" for macOS Catalina and higher)

-Once you're happy that music from your old iPod or iOS device has been safely copied, use iTunes (or Finder on macOS Catalina) to sync your updated music library to your new iPod or iOS device
+Once you're happy that music from your old iPod or iOS device has been safely copied, use iTunes (or Finder on macOS Catalina or higher) to sync your updated music library to your new iPod or iOS device

-If you are using a Mac or MacBook running macOS Catalina, iTunes has been replaced with the Music app.
+If you are using a Mac or MacBook running macOS Catalina or higher, iTunes has been replaced with the Music app.
 For the purposes of this guide, replace mention of iTunes with "Music app".
-TouchCopy provides the option to "Copy to Music", rather than "Copy to iTunes" on macOS Catalina.
+TouchCopy provides the option to "Copy to Music", rather than "Copy to iTunes" on macOS Catalina and higher.

 You can download the free trial of TouchCopy below, allowing you to try out the software.